NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     geoips list scripts -p <package_name>

-``list test-datasets`` is a list sub-command which retrieves a listing of test datasets used for testing GeoIPS process workflows.
+``list test-datasets`` is a list sub-command which retrieves a listing of test datasets used for testing GeoIPS processing workflows.
 Currently, we rely on the test-datasets shown below to properly test GeoIPS.

 List of test-datasets needed for testing GeoIPS: